-ari k • almost 4 years ago
+ari k • about 4 years ago

 Winning "solutions" embarrassingly deficient

 Some 5 months ago Gabe A (Gabe1878A) posted this excellent distillation highlighting the nuances to this challenge.
 He/She displays an acute grasp of the fundamentals and should have been a judge.
 The winning solutions are embarrassingly deficient ...

 Gabe A: This problem has a lot more technical challenges than many here give it credit for:

 1) You need to be able to screen ONLY robocalls out of the mix

 2) You need to be able to detect who are the frequent offenders and block only them

 3) you need to have a way for people that are erroneously locked out to authenticate themselves back into the phone system